Puget-Sound-Bitmaps/bitmap-engine/README.md

-# Bitmap Engine
+# Bitmap-Engine
 Bitmap indexing is a database implementation system known for its highly efficient queries.
 This engine implements bitmap compression and querying using several different techniques.

 ## Getting started
-Clone the repository and make sure you're at the top level of `BitmapEngine/`.
+Clone the repository and make sure you're at the top level of `Bitmap-Engine/`.

 Compile all files and run test files:
 ```